Lance Lewis

-Lance Lewis (born November 1, 1988) is a former American football wide receiver.
-He was signed by the Washington Redskins as an undrafted free agent in 2012 and, following a successful tryout, returned to the team in 2013.
-He played college football for East Carolina University.He has also played for the Dallas Cowboys and San Francisco 49ers.
+Lance Lewis (born November 1, 1988) is an American former professional football wide receiver.
+He was signed by the Washington Redskins as an undrafted free agent in 2012.
+He played college football for the East Carolina Pirates.
+He has also played for the Dallas Cowboys and San Francisco 49ers.

 Professional career

 Washington Redskins

 Lewis was signed by the Washington Redskins as an undrafted free agent on April 29, 2012.
 In early August, he suffered a groin injury that caused him to be inactive for the 2012 preseason.
 He was waived with an injury settlement on August 27.

-Lewis returned to the Redskins on May 14, 2013 following a successful tryout during the team's rookie mini-camp in early May.
-The Redskins waived him on August 31, 2013 for final roster cuts before the start of 2013 season, he was signed to the team's practice squad the next day.
-Lewis was signed to the active roster on November 21, 2013 after the team placed Leonard Hankerson to injured reserve.
+Lewis returned to the Redskins on May 14, 2013, following a successful tryout during the team's rookie mini-camp in early May.
+The Redskins waived him on August 31, 2013, for final roster cuts before the start of 2013 season, he was signed to the team's practice squad the next day.
+Lewis was signed to the active roster on November 21, 2013, after the team placed Leonard Hankerson to injured reserve.
 He was waived on December 18, 2013.